Ramon Bautista

-Ramon Victor Agas Bautista is a Filipino former actor, comedian, television host, film producer, writer, commercial model, and educator.
-He is a self-proclaimed "Internet Action Star".
+Ramon Victor Agas Bautista, known professionally as Ramon Bautista, is a Filipino comedian, television personality, filmmaker, writer, and academic.
+A prominent internet personality and noted car enthusiast, he is also known for his work as a YouTuber and vlogger, adopting the self-proclaimed title of "Internet Action Star."

-Bautista graduated from the University of the Philippines Diliman College of Mass Communication where he earned his degree in film and audio-visual communications.
-He is currently teaching Film at the same university.

 He made his first television appearance as he played various characters in Strangebrew, a comedy-reality show television series aired from 2001 to 2003.
+In 2011, he became the main host of the news satire show May Tamang Balita on GMA News TV, and ran for two years.
+He was also an endorser for the Mitsubishi Adventure multipurpose-vehicle.

 In 2012, he published his book, Bakit Hindi Ka Crush ng Crush Mo?, about a man who began to respect a woman after a makeover.
-The book was adapted to a film with the same name the next year.
-In 2013, he gained popularity among Filipino netizens when he published his YouTube online relationship advice series, Tales from the Friend Zone (TFTFZ).
+The book was adapted to a film with the same name the next year, led by Xian Lim and Kim Chiu.

+In 2013, he gained popularity among Filipino netizens when he published his YouTube relationship advice series, Tales from the Friend Zone (TFTFZ).

-Bautista also hosted the comedy science programs Science of Stupid on National Geographic, and You Have Been Warned Asia on Discovery Channel.
+Bautista also hosted the localized comedy science programs Science of Stupid on National Geographic, and You Have Been Warned Asia on Discovery Channel.

-In 2014, Davao City officials declared him as persona non grata for his derogatory jokes against women from Davao.
-Among the leaders who expressed disappointment were Sara Duterte and Paolo Duterte.
+Davao City officials declared him persona non grata in 2014 for his derogatory jokes against women from Davao.
+Among local leaders who expressed disappointment were Sara Duterte and Paolo Duterte.
+He expressed his apologies to former Davao Mayor (then-President) Rodrigo Duterte and was forgiven since.

+Complementing his public persona is a set of personal philosophies that he has consistently shared with his audience, often becoming memorable quotes.
+His most famous adage, "There's more to life than love," served as the closing statement for his Tales from the Friend Zone series and encapsulates his core message of self-worth and personal development beyond romantic pursuits.
+In an interview, he revealed that this realization came to him during a time when he needed to move on from his own heartbreak.
+Other notable quotes that reflect his worldview include, "The best revenge is to live an awesome life," and the humorously pragmatic, "Lowering your standards is the key to happiness".
+These statements, delivered with his characteristic blend of sincerity and wit, form the foundation of the "tough love" ethos that first endeared him to a generation of followers seeking advice not just on love, but on life.